Maoist links case: HC acquits ex-DU professor Saibaba, says prosecution failed to prove charges | Law-Order

 - India

-The bench directed the government to file an application, which it did later in the day seeking a stay.
+The High Court bench of Justices Vinay Joshi and Valmiki SA Menezes overturned Saibaba's sentence terming the sanction for prosecution under the Unlawful Activities (Prevention) Act (UAPA) as ''null and void.''
+The court highlighted the invalidity of the sanction procured under the UAPA, leading to the acquittal of all accused individuals and also remarked on the trial court's verdict saying that ''violation of mandatory provisions of the law itself amounts to failure of justice''.

+The Maharashtra government faced a double blow as the High Court denied its plea to stay the execution of the order saying ''stalling the order'' will affect the right to personal liberty of an individual.

-Advocate General Birendra Saraf, appearing for the government, informed the bench that an appeal against the high court judgment has been filed in the apex court this afternoon.
+The plea was moved by Advocate General Birendra Saraf, appearing for the government, informing the bench that an appeal against the high court judgment has been filed in the apex court this afternoon.

 Saraf sought the high court to stay its judgment for a reasonable time.

-The bench, however, refused to grant a stay, noting that it has, in an exhaustive judgment, held that the prosecution had failed to prove its case against the accused and acquitted them.

-In its judgment, the high court also held as ''null and void'' the sanction procured by the prosecution to charge the accused under provisions of the stringent Unlawful Activities (Prevention) Act (UAPA).
+In its detailed judgment, the High Court declared the prosecution's actions as flawed, stating a lack of evidence and legal seizure against the accused.

+Saibaba, who has been wheelchair-bound due to a physical disability, has been in custody at Nagpur Central Jail since his arrest in 2014.
-''The prosecution has failed to prove beyond reasonable doubt the case against the accused persons,'' the court held.

-''The prosecution has failed to establish any legal seizure or any incriminating material against the accused,'' it said.
+''The prosecution has failed to prove beyond reasonable doubt the case against the accused persons,'' the court said, adding that ''the prosecution has failed to establish any legal seizure or any incriminating material against the accused''.

 ''The trial court judgment is not sustainable in the hands of law.
 We, therefore, allow the appeals and set aside the impugned judgment.
 All the accused stand acquitted,'' the bench said.